xdid-net/gtm-append/README.md

-# gtm-append
-Appends a url parameter to all links on the page
+# XDID Template for Parameter Append
+With this template you can append XDID id's to every link on your page except, mailto: and tel:

+Please create an account on https://xdid.net and follow this guide for implementation: https://xdid.net/documentation